zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

           :required: false

      - The ID of the :doc:`Customer </reference/v1/customers-api/get-customer>` for whom the payment is being created.
-This is used for recurring payments and :doc:`single click payments </guides/checkout>`.
+This is used for recurring payments and :doc:`single-click payments </payments/hosted-checkout>`.

    * - ``mandateId``